 - Bhutan is home to a strange looking animal called the Takin best described as a cow with a goat’s head.

 - The sale of tobacco is prohibited in Bhutan

-- Forget the fiscal (western) GDP to measure wealth, Bhutan has its own Gross National Happiness (GNH) used to measure the country’s prosperity which is based on four pillars: sustainable development, environmental protection, cultural preservation, and good governance.
+- Forget the fiscal (western) GDP to measure wealth, Bhutan has its own Gross National Happiness (GNH) used to measure the country’s prosperity which is based on four pillars: sustainable development, sustainable tourism in Bhutan, environmental protection, cultural preservation, and good governance.

 - Thimpu, Bhutan’s capital is one of the only capitals in the world without traffic lights.
 When traffic lights were installed the people objected and the city reverted back to the use of traffic police.

 - Plastic bags are banned in Bhutan (and have been for years).